MicLieg/LinuxGSM-Docs/networking/ip-address.md

 ip -o link show
 ```

 Typically you may see (depending on distro) a `localhost` loopback interface and an `eth0` interface.
 The `eth0` (Ethernet) is used for your standard copper network cable and is what you will likely see.
-If you have multiple interfaces you may also see `eth1`, `eth2`, etc. More advanced setups can choose to bond together interfaces to work as one to increase bandwidth and resilience.&#x20;
+If you have multiple interfaces you may also see `eth1`, `eth2`, etc. More advanced setups can choose to bond together interfaces to work as one to increase bandwidth and resilience.

 ## IP Address